Alexis Araujo

-Alexis Araujo (born 7 November 1996) is a professional footballer who plays as an attacking midfielder for Championnat National 2 club La Roche VF.
+Alexis Araujo (born 7 November 1996) is a professional footballer who plays as an attacking midfielder for club La Roche.
 Born in France, he represented both France and Portugal at youth level.

 Club career

 Araujo is a youth exponent from Lille.
 He made his Ligue 1 debut on 21 November 2015 against Troyes replacing Éric Bauthéac after 87 minutes in a 1–1 away draw.

 During the second half of the 2015–16 season he was loaned out to Championnat National side Boulogne.
 He stayed in the Championnat National the following season, moving to Dunkerque on loan.

 Araujo was released from his contract by Lille in October 2017, and signed for Gazélec Ajaccio in Ligue 2.
 After 37 Ligue 2 appearances in a 16 months, he was loaned to Quevilly-Rouen in January 2019, until the end of the 2018–19 season.
 After a successful loan spell, he joined Quevilly-Rouen on a permanent deal in June 2019.

 In August 2020 Araujo followed his Quevilly-Rouen manager to SC Lyon, signing an initial one-year contract with the club.

 In July 2021, Araujo moved to Créteil.